rupsis/Scala-Training/README.md

 Repository for Scala Training I'm presenting.

 This repo/training builds off:
 -  the wonderful work of [Alvin Alexander](https://twitter.com/alvinalexander/) and his [Functional Programming, Simplified](https://alvinalexander.com/scala/functional-programming-simplified-book/) book.
+I'll refer to this as `FPS Book` in the text.
-- [Functional Programming in Scala](https://www.amazon.com/Functional-Programming-Scala-Paul-Chiusano/dp/1617290653) (Know as the Scala "Red Book") by Paul Chiusano & Rúnar Bjarnason
+- [Functional Programming in Scala](https://www.amazon.com/Functional-Programming-Scala-Paul-Chiusano/dp/1617290653) (Know as the Scala "Red Book") by Paul Chiusano & Rúnar Bjarnason.
+I'll refer to this as `The Red Book` in the text

 # Silly Bus

 # Outline

 ## Module 0:
 Learning how to learn.
 Basically a knowledge / resource archive of things I find useful